Diluted EPS

 Example: Numerator Adjustment on Capitalized Borrowing Costs

 Assume that your company has issued a convertible bond that is convertible into its ordinary shares.
-During the year, the interest on the bond CU120,000, of which CU90,000 is recognized in the income statement and CU30,000 is capitalized into the cost of property, plant and equipment in accordance with IAS 23.
+During the year, the interest on the bond is CU120,000, of which CU90,000 is recognized in the income statement and CU30,000 is capitalized into the cost of property, plant and equipment in accordance with IAS 23.
 There are no other borrowing costs that would be capitalized if the instrument had been converted.

 Of the interest of CU30,000 that is capitalized during the year, CU6,000 is recognized as part of the year's depreciation expenses.